 Of course, there are always those who didn’t do anything, were lazy, and not the sharpest tool in the shed, but I think that can be said for people in general and not just those with obesity.
 A biased perception against obese people is called weight bias and, in my experience, health professionals and trainers are probably the worst.

-2. The solution to obesity is NOT education
+2. The solution to obesity might not be education

 As much as we as trainers would love to believe that all we need to do is teach people to eat well and exercise to solve their weight issues, this simply is not that case.
 The fact is that most people with obesity are subject to much of the same fitness and nutrition misinformation as the rest of the population, but generally speaking, they tend to know which foods they probably shouldn’t be consuming and that they should be taking time to exercise regularly.